Campus Improvement Plan

 Demographics Strengths

-Bunker Hill continues to experience positive increases in enrollment, from 672 in 2021-2022 to 747 in 2023-2024.
+Bunker Hill continues to experience positive increases in enrollment, from 672 in 2021-2022 to 747 in 2023-2024 to 788 in 2024-2025.
 Our demographic profile has remained consistent over these years.
 There has been an increase in the percentage of students qualifying for the Gifted programs, from 13.7% to 17.5%, while the percentage of students considered At Risk has decreased from 28% to 24%.
+Our Economically Disadvantaged group has remained relatively stable over the past four years.

 Problem Statements Identifying Demographics Needs